Laser Drilling FAQs

 How does laser drilling work?

-Laser drilling, as explained briefly above, is the process of using a precision laser to create “popped holes” in a material.
-The beam intensity, length, and heat output can be precisely and accurately controlled throughout the process, allowing laser drilling to work with a number of different materials and create holes of several diameters and sizes.
+As explained briefly above, the process of drilling with a laser is using a precision laser to create “popped holes” in a material.
+The beam intensity, length, and heat output can be precisely and accurately controlled throughout the process, allowing the laser to work with a number of different materials and create holes of several diameters and sizes.

 This level of control makes it a great alternative to other drilling processes such as mechanical drilling, wire EDM, or punching.
-Laser drilling is an extremely quick and efficient process, and can be automated to produce the required results, resulting in minimal input needed from employees.
-Laser drilling is sometimes also referred to as ‘ablation’, as it involves the melting or vaporisation of the material that it is working with.
+This is an extremely quick and efficient process, and can be automated to produce the required results, resulting in minimal input needed from employees.
+Also referred to as ‘ablation’, the process involves the melting or vaporisation of the material that it is working with.
 This, in turn, then increases the material volume within the hole that is being laser drilled, resulting in high vapour pressure.
 This pressure then drives the excess melt out of the hole.

 What materials can laser drilling work with?

-Due to the high level of adaptability that laser drilling offers with beam intensity, duration, and heat output, it is able to work with a wide range of materials.
-The materials that laser drilling can work with are various metals such as stainless steel, nickel alloys, copper alloys, titanium alloys, aluminium alloys, and brass.
-Alongside metal, laser drilling is also extremely effective in working with semi-conductors, plastics, quartz substances, ceramics, rubber, and even diamonds.
+Due to the high level of adaptability that beam intensity, duration, and heat output, it is able to work with a wide range of materials.
+The materials that lasers can work with include various metals such as stainless steel, nickel alloys, copper alloys, titanium alloys, aluminium alloys, and brass.
+Alongside metal, lasers are also extremely effective in drilling semi-conductors, plastics, quartz substances, ceramics, rubber, and even diamonds.